About Her Quirky Journey

 I have fallen deeply in love with travel and have no urge or desire to stop.
 Travel has given my life excitement and joy that living a "typical" American life couldn't possibly give me.
 I love that I have a lifestyle where I can live and travel abroad, work, and enjoy my life and the world around me.
 Every single day is a learning experience and not one is alike to another.
 Travel makes me feel as if I’m actually living, not just surviving.

-If you couldn't tell already, I love traveling and talking to anyone about my travels who is interested!
-So far, I have lived in 7 countries (USA, Thailand, South Korea, Vietnam, Japan, Czech Republic, and China), but have been to twenty-eight countries altogether: the USA, Canada, Thailand, South Korea, Vietnam, Laos, Japan, Taiwan, Poland, Croatia, Spain, Hungary, The Netherlands, Ireland, Italy, Norway, Germany, the Czech Republic, Austria, Bosnia and Herzegovina, Slovenia, Serbia, Montenegro, Romania, Bulgaria, Hong Kong, Cambodia, and China.
+In total, I have lived in 7 countries (USA, Thailand, South Korea, Vietnam, Japan, Czech Republic, and China), but have been to twenty-eight countries altogether: the USA, Canada, Thailand, South Korea, Vietnam, Laos, Japan, Taiwan, Poland, Croatia, Spain, Hungary, The Netherlands, Ireland, Italy, Norway, Germany, the Czech Republic, Austria, Bosnia and Herzegovina, Slovenia, Serbia, Montenegro, Romania, Bulgaria, Hong Kong, Cambodia, and China.

 What Am I like personally?

 On top of the aforementioned traits, I’m also bubbly, adventurous, and outgoing.
 Nothing peaks my interest more than food and I'm constantly on the hunt for a good meal.
 Exercising is important to me, whether it's yoga, running, or weightlifting.
 While living here in China, I’m enjoying learning Mandarin.
 Writing is also one of my biggest passions (I do have a blog, after all!).
 Also, I’m a huge fan of watching any and all TV Series (yes, I totally consider that a hobby!).